Cellar Spiders Identification Guide

 Call Us: (703) 683-2000

-Long-bodied cellar spider showing characteristic thin legs and small body on white wall
+Long-bodied cellar spider showing characteristic extremely long thin legs and small cylindrical body on wall

 Cellar Spiders Coloration